gbif/ipt/Launch.md

 ## Release steps:

 1. Release new version using Jenkins
-    * **Note**: comment out the integration tests (ITs) for Jenkins to release the IPT successfully.
+    * Note: comment out the integration tests (ITs) for Jenkins to release the IPT successfully.
 Remember to uncomment the ITs in master afterwards.
 2. Update GBIF IPTs to new version
     * Production instances:
         * [BID IPT](https://cloud.gbif.org/bid) - customized (see below for help)
         * [EU BON IPT](https://cloud.gbif.org/eubon) - customized (see below for help)
-        * [ALA IPT](http://ipt.ala.org.au/) - needs to be customized todo with ALA logo (see below for help). **Note** this instance still runs in HTTP and should be converted to HTTPS with Dave Martin's help. **Note** this instance runs on ALA's server and requires special access credentials from Dave Martin/Kyle Braak.
+        * [ALA IPT](http://ipt.ala.org.au/) - needs to be customised todo with ALA logo (see below for help).
+Note this instance still runs in HTTP and should be converted to HTTPS with Dave Martin's help.
+Note this instance runs on ALA's server and requires special access credentials from Dave Martin/Kyle Braak.
         * [EIA IPT](https://cloud.gbif.org/eia/) - vanilla
-        * [GIASIP IPT](https://giasip.gbif.org) - vanilla **Note** this runs in test mode but is treated like it's in production.
+        * [GIASIP IPT](https://giasip.gbif.org) - vanilla Note this runs in test mode but is treated like it's in production.
-        * [TEST EU BON IPT](http://eubon-ipt.gbif.org/) - vanilla **Note** this runs in test mode but is treated like it's in production as it's embedded in EU BON's portal.
+        * [TEST EU BON IPT](http://eubon-ipt.gbif.org/) - vanilla Note this runs in test mode but is treated like it's in production as it's embedded in EU BON's portal.
     * Test/Sandbox instances:
-        * [DEMO IPT](https://ipt.gbif.org/) - vanilla **Note** It is always a good idea to cleanup old resources to save disk space.
+        * [DEMO IPT](https://ipt.gbif.org/) - vanilla Note It is always a good idea to cleanup old resources to save disk space.
         * [UAT IPT](https://ipt.gbif-uat.org/) - vanilla
         * [DEV IPT](https://ipt.gbif-dev.org/) - vanilla
+    * Simple customisations for the above IPTs are done by a) changing the logo image in https://github.com/gbif/ipt/blob/master/src/main/webapp/WEB-INF/pages/inc/menu.ftl#L12, b) removing the test image https://github.com/gbif/ipt/blob/master/src/main/webapp/WEB-INF/pages/inc/menu.ftl#L20 (where applicable) and c) tweaking the CSS https://github.com/gbif/ipt/blob/master/src/main/webapp/styles/main.css#L297 Note: before an upgrade, the custom logo image(s) and CSS need to be backed-up/preserved and then copied back to the expanded data directory.
 3. Update User Manual
 4. Update release history
 5. Create/update Release Notes